ravi115/Java_XML_Parser/README.md

 # Java_XML_Parser
 In this repository, I'll be parsing XML  file as well as XML string to read it's attribute, value and tag name.

+Two ways to parse XML String.
+1 .
+Normal way using NodeList and Node and Then Element.
+2 .
+XPath (easiest way of parsing).

 These are the below steps which tell us how to parse the XML string.

 first of all we have to create an instance of
 # DocumentBuilderFactory class.
-# this DocumentBuilderFactory - Defines a factory API that enables applications to obtain a parser that produces DOM object trees from XML documents.
+this DocumentBuilderFactory - Defines a factory API that enables applications to obtain a parser that produces DOM object trees from XML documents.
 # DocumentBuilderFactory() :
-# Protected constructor to prevent instantiation.
+Protected constructor to prevent instantiation.
 #see the syntax :

 # DocumentBuilderFactory instance_variable_name = DocumentBuilderFactory.newInstance();